 Why Spinach for Smoothies?

-While we do not recommend smoothies as an every-day drink, it is an excellent treat on occasion.
 Adding spinach to your smoothie significantly increases the nutritional quality of your drink, upping your fiber, antioxidant, and phytochemical intake.
 Spinach is also high in calcium, iron, magnesium, and vitamin A.

 Eaten raw, the leafy green's powerful antioxidants and inflammatory properties provide a multitude of nutritional benefits, such as improving the health of your eyes, combating depression, and lessening your risk of chronic disease.